OpenEvalProject/evals/manuscripts/elife-69480/v2/manuscript.md

 We used the Rey-Osterrieth Complex Figure Test to assess visuospatial memory and construction (Fastenau et al., 1999).
 The Rey-Osterrieth figure was presented, and subjects were asked to copy the figure onto a blank paper (the copy trial).
 After a 30 min delay, subjects were asked to recall and draw the figure from memory (the delayed recall trial).
 We did not administer the immediate recall test.
 A standardized scoring system was used to assess the accuracy of a subject’s copy and recall performances (Meyers and Meyers, 1995).

-## Anatomical analysis of lesion location
+### Anatomical analysis of lesion location

 The anatomic location and spatial extent of each lesion was determined using available T1, T2, and computed tomography data.
 Because all patients were selected from the Iowa Neurological Patient Registry, which has been continuously enrolling patients for decades, imaging data were acquired using a variety of sequences.
 For T1 and T2 data, most images were acquired with 0.9375 × 0.9375 × 1.5 mm3 or 1 × 1 × 1 mm3 resolution; for computed tomography data, data were acquired with 0.94 × 0.94 mm2 in-plane resolution, with slice thickness ranging from 2 to 5 mm.
 All lesions were manually traced by trained technicians and reviewed by a board-certified neurologist (co-author ADB), who was blinded to neuropsychological outcome results.
 Lesion masks were transformed to the MNI International Consortium for Brain Mapping (ICBM) 152 Nonlinear Asymmetrical template, version 2009c, using a procedure that we reported previously (Hwang et al., 2020).
 Briefly, we used a high-deformation, non-linear, enantiomorphic, registration procedure from the Advanced Normalization Tools (Avants et al., 2009; Brett et al., 2001; Nachev et al., 2008).
 This high-deformation, non-linear registration procedure allows local deformation to account for differences in size and shape between brain structures.
 We used enantiomorphic normalization to insert voxel intensities from the non-damaged homologue of the lesion site in place of the manually defined lesion mask to improve transformation accuracy.
 After transformation, lesion masks went through a second round of manual editing as needed, to ensure that the anatomical borders of the lesion were accurately represented on the template atlas.
 The Morel atlas was used to determine the location of different thalamic nuclei (Krauth et al., 2010).
 This atlas identifies human thalamic nuclei based on cyto- and myelo-architecture information in stained slices from five postmortem human brains, and further transformed to the template space.

-## Functional connectivity and network hub analyses
+### Functional connectivity and network hub analyses

 The normative functional connectome dataset consisted of resting-state fMRI data from 235 subjects (mean age = 21.7 years, SD = 2.87 years, age range = 19–27, 131 males).
 Data from these subjects were acquired as part of the Brain Genomics Superstruct Project (Holmes et al., 2015), which we have previously used to map the hub properties of the thalamus (Hwang et al., 2017).
 For each normative subject, two 6-min runs of fMRI data were collected using a gradient-echo echo-planar imaging sequence (repetition time [TR] = 3000 ms, echo time [TE] = 30 ms, flip angle = 85 degrees, 3 mm3 isotropic voxels with 47 axial slices).
 We replicated our results using 62 subjects from an independent dataset from the Nathan Kline Institute-Rockland Sample (Nooner et al., 2012).
 For the replication dataset, 9 min and 35 s of resting-state fMRI data were collected for each subject using with the following parameters: TR = 1400 ms, TE = 30 ms, multiband factor = 4, flip angle = 65 degrees, 2 mm3 isotropic voxels with 64 axial slices.

 To prepare fMRI data for connectivity and network analyses, brain images were segmented into different tissue classes (white matter [WM], GM, and cerebrospinal fluid [CSF]) using FSL’s FAST software which helps co-register functional and anatomical data using boundary-based registration algorithm.
 We used rigid body motion correction to correct for head motion.
 T1 data were then spatially normalized to the MNI-152 space using the same high-deformation, non-linear function from the Advanced Normalization Tools that we used to transform lesion masks into the MNI space.
 We performed anatomical CompCor nuisance regression to further reduce non-neural noise (Behzadi et al., 2007).
 The close physical proximity between the thalamus and high-noise regions, such as the ventricles, could result in blurring the fMRI signal.
 To minimize this confound we further regressed out the mean signals from CSF, WM, and GM that were within five voxels (10 mm) from the thalamus.
 Importantly, no spatial smoothing was performed.
 After regression, data were bandpass-filtered (0.009–0.08 Hz).

 To calculate thalamocortical functional connectivity, we used the Morel atlas (Krauth et al., 2010) to define the thalamus (2227 2 mm3 voxels included in the atlas, registered to the MNI template), and calculated Pearson correlations between thalamic voxels and 400 cortical ROIs (Schaefer et al., 2018).
 Note that no correlations were calculated between thalamic voxels.
 This procedure resulted in a 2227 (thalamus voxel) × 400 cortical ROI matrix.
 To estimate the connector hub property of each thalamus voxel, we calculated its PC value across a range of density thresholds of this thalamocortical matrix (density = 0.01–0.15) and averaged across thresholds.
-The PC value of thalamus voxel i is defined as:PC=1−∑s=1NM(KisKi)2,
+The PC value of thalamus voxel i is defined as:

+$$
+PC=1−\sums=1N_{M}(\frac{K_{is}}{K_{i}})^{2},
+$$

 where Ki is the sum of total functional connectivity weight for voxel i, Kis is the sum of functional connectivity weight between voxel i and the cortical network s, and NM is the total number of networks.
 To perform this calculation, we assigned the 400 cortical ROIs to seven cortical functional networks including FP, DF, CO, DA, limbic, SM, and visual networks (Schaefer et al., 2018; Yeo et al., 2011).
 If a thalamic voxel acts as a connector hub for cortical functional networks, it should exhibit functional connectivity uniformly distributed with cortical networks, and its PC value will be close to 1; otherwise, if its functional connectivity is concentrated within a specific cortical network, its PC value will be close to 0 (Gratton et al., 2012; Guimerà and Nunes Amaral, 2005).

 In addition to estimating PC values for thalamic voxels, we also estimated PC values for whole-brain GM voxels using the same approach (Reber et al., 2021).
 Briefly, we defined GM voxels using the MNI atlas (Fonov et al., 2009), and calculated Pearson correlations between signals extracted from every GM voxel (4 mm3 resolution, total 18,166 voxels).
 To avoid bias, we did not calculate correlations between voxels within the same ROI (Schaefer et al., 2018).
 We assigned each GM voxel to one of the seven functional networks in the cortex (Yeo et al., 2011) or its corresponding subcortical parcellation (Buckner et al., 2011; Choi et al., 2012).
 PC was calculated for a range of thresholds (density = 0.01–0.15) and averaged across thresholds.

-## Neurosynth meta-analyses
+### Neurosynth meta-analyses

 We used the Neurosynth database (Yarkoni et al., 2011) to identify brain regions associated with putative cognitive processes that are assessed by the TMT Part B, BNT, COWA, RAVLT delayed recall, and RAVLT delayed recognition tests.
 Neurosynth performs automated meta-analyses on a large fMRI corpus, with more than 14,000 fMRI studies included in the database.
 We quarried the following terms, ‘executive’ (for TMT Part B), ‘naming’ (for BNT), ‘fluency’ (for COWA), ‘recall’ (for RAVLT delayed recall), and ‘recognition’ (for RAVLT delayed recognition).
 Neurosynth then performed an association test for each term, to identify voxels more consistently reported in fMRI studies that contained the queried term than studies that did n’t contain the term.
 The resulting maps depicts putative brain systems whose activities are associated with the searched term.

-## Estimating the density of matrix cells
+### Estimating the density of matrix cells

 Procedures used to estimate the densities of matrix and core projection cells were previously published (Müller et al., 2020).
 Briefly, we obtained spatial maps (in MNI-152 space) of mRNA expression levels for PVALB and CALB1 proteins provided by the Allen Human Brain Atlas (Gryglewski et al., 2018).
 These proteins have been previously shown to delineate matrix and core thalamic projection cells (Jones and Hendry, 1989).
 Voxel-wise mRNA levels were first normalized and transformed into z-scores across all voxels within the thalamus, and the voxel-wise distributions of these normalized values were compared between lesion sites.
 A difference score was also calculated to identify thalamic voxels with higher densities of matrix cells.

-## Code and data availability statement
+### Code and data availability statement

 Functional connectivity analyses utilized publicly available datasets (Holmes et al., 2015; Nooner et al., 2012).
 Code and de-identified neuropsychological assessment outcome data can be accessed at https://github.com/kaihwang/LTH; Hwang, 2021 copy archived at swh:1:rev:fdcca3fd575911fa42fc79bccc468c2f9f6e6153.